-Once known as the Flower Town of Canada, Brampton has grown from a small village of 500 residents to a bustling suburban GTA city with a population of over 450,000 and a number of major industries including manufacturing and information and communication technologies.
+Once known as the Flower Town of Canada, Brampton has grown from a small village of 500 residents to a bustling suburban GTA city with a population of over 600,000 (as of 2021) and a number of major industries including manufacturing and information and communication technologies.
 For those looking to retire in Brampton, the city offers plenty of active living opportunities and events, activities and community resources, including an Accessibility Advisory Committee, to ensure residents get the most out of the area where they live and explore.

 Independent living and assisted living are two of the common types of retirement residences found in Brampton, with many offering a continuum of care in which a resident may live in one type of suite for a period of time and then transition to another on the same property as their needs change.
 This allows these retirement communities to better accommodate the physical, emotional, intellectual and spiritual needs without disrupting their care.
 In addition, residents are able to maintain their social connections with peers and friends as well as continue to participate in activities and events, strengthening their connection to the community.

 Southbrook is all about choices - We celebrate independence in senior living but, are always here to provide assistance when you need it.
 Southbrook - come be a part of our community, our family and meet new friends!